biocodices/project/README.md

 # Project

-`Project` is a handy class that will deal with your project's `data` and `results` subdirectories.
+`Project` is a handy Python class that will deal with your project's `data` and `results` subdirectories.
 Typical usage:

 ```python
 from project import Project